JoshK2/build-react-typescript-components-in-isolation/README.md

 - Install and Initialize Bit: `npm install bit-bin -g`
 - Initialize Bit workspace: `bit init`
-- Track the components: `bit add src/components/*`
+- Track all the components: `bit add src/components/*`
-- Import the relevant compiler: `bit import bit.envs/compilers/react-typescript -c`
+- Import the relevant compiler: `bit import bit.envs/compilers/react-typescript --compiler`
-- Build the components in an isolated environment: `bit build`
+- Build all the components in an isolated environment: `bit build`

 ### 🚀 Export the components to bit.dev so they can be easily shared between projects